Titanic

-The first-class accommodation was designed to be the pinnacle of comfort and luxury, with a gymnasium, swimming pool, smoking rooms, high-class restaurants and cafes, a Turkish bath and hundreds of opulent cabins.
-A high-powered radiotelegraph transmitter was available for sending passenger "marconigrams" and for the ship's operational use.
-Titanic had advanced safety features, such as watertight compartments and remotely activated watertight doors, contributing to its reputation as "unsinkable".
+The first-class accommodations were designed to be the pinnacle of comfort and luxury.
+They included a gymnasium, swimming pool, smoking rooms, fine restaurants and cafes, a Victorian-style Turkish bath, and hundreds of opulent cabins.
+A high-powered radiotelegraph transmitter was available for passenger use.
+Titanic had advanced safety features, such as watertight compartments and remotely activated watertight doors, which contributed to the ship's reputation as "unsinkable".

-Titanic was equipped with 16 lifeboat davits, each capable of lowering three lifeboats, for a total of 48 boats; she carried only 20 lifeboats, four of which were collapsible and proved hard to launch while she was sinking (Collapsible A nearly swamped and was filled with a foot of water until rescue, Collapsible B completely overturned while launching).
-Together, the 20 lifeboats could hold 1,178 people—about half the number of passengers on board, and one third of the number of passengers the ship could have carried at full capacity (consistent with the maritime safety regulations of the era).
-When the ship sank, many of the lifeboats that had been lowered were only filled up to an average of 60%.
+Titanic was equipped with sixteen lifeboat davits, each capable of lowering three lifeboats, for a total capacity of 48 boats.
+Despite this capacity, the ship was scantly equipped with a total of only twenty lifeboats.
+Fourteen of these were regular lifeboats, two were cutter lifeboats, and four were collapsible and proved difficult to launch while the ship was sinking.
+Together, the lifeboats could hold 1,178 people - roughly half the number of passengers on board, and a third of the number of passengers the ship could have carried at full capacity (a number consistent with the maritime safety regulations of the era).
+The British Board of Trade's regulations required fourteen lifeboats for a ship of 10,000 tonnes.
+Titanic carried six more than required, allowing 338 extra people room in lifeboats.
+When the ship sank, the lifeboats that had been lowered were only filled up to an average of 60%.